FyreCalypto/crazycattle3d.github.io/README.md

-Crazy Cattle 3D with chat service rmeoved so your computer doesn't explode
+Crazy Cattle 3D with chat service removed so your computer doesn't explode